Lionsberg/lionsberg-wiki/Lionsberg Manifesto.md

 ## Next Steps

-To add your energy to The Movement, visit www.JordanNicholas.org and click [Join The Movement](https://jordannicholas.org/join_the_movement).
+To add your energy to The Movement, visit www.JordanNicholas.org and click [Join The Movement](https://jordannicholas.org/join_the_movement), or reach out to Jordan at J@Lionsberg.org.

+To learn more, visit [[Lionsberg Wiki Books]] to view the foundational literature.

 ***It's time to move.***